From fish photos to MAGA hats and guns, what it’s like on dating app The Right Stuff

 Given that I’ve written about the app and its target audience extensively, I figured I knew exactly what to expect from its users.
 I couldn’t have been more wrong.

-Upon swiping on the first profile that came up, I was confronted with a 25 year old named Matthew* who, rather than share just one “favourite liberal lie,” decided to list five.
+Upon swiping on the first profile that came up, I was confronted with a 25-year-old named Matthew* who, rather than share just one “favourite liberal lie,” decided to list five.
 The first took aim at the concept of protesting, with Matthew alleging it is a lie that protests are “fun and actually make a difference”.
 He added an “LOL” to drive the point home.

 As if I were reading off a list of the most commonly touted conspiracies among Republicans, Matthew then shared that his second-favourite liberal lie is that masks work.
 His third centred on the transphobic belief that there are not “more than two genders,” while four and five pertained to climate change, which he doesn’t seem to believe in, and Elon Musk (he’s clearly a supporter of the billionaire).